akshayjshah/blog/automating-gmail-with-appsscript.md

 }
 ```

-AppScript includes a cron-like triggers service, but you have to be careful:
+AppsScript includes a cron-like triggers service, but you have to be careful:
 Google
 [limits](https://developers.google.com/apps-script/guides/services/quotas) the
 amount of time your script spends running, and it also limits the number of